Under Governor Wolf’s state reopening plan, our offices are open

 clients and all attorneys and staff are available to assist you.
 Please

 contact us via phone,

 email or chat with a live representative on the

-June is Migraine and Headache Awareness Month, a dedicated time for healthcare providers, patient advocates and the migraine community to stand up and speak out for migraine recognition and treatment.
+June is Migraine and Headache Awareness Month, a dedicated time for healthcare providers, patient advocates, and the migraine community to stand up and speak out for migraine recognition and treatment.

 So, what is a migraine?

-According to Healthline, a migraine is a neurological condition that can cause multiple symptoms which can last for several days and affect one’s ability to work.
+According to Healthline, a migraine is a neurological condition that can cause multiple symptoms that can last for several days and affect one’s ability to work.
 It’s frequently characterized by intense, debilitating headaches.
 Symptoms may include nausea, vomiting, difficulty speaking, numbness or tingling, and sensitivity to light and sound.
 Migraines often run in families and affect all ages, and women are more likely to have migraines than men.